-The first, and probably the biggest annoyance, is I write in Markdown.
-While it is possible to use Markdown with Squarespace, the service only supports a very basic implementation, which means adding nice touches like fancy looking footnotes requires both implementing awkward hacks, and converting your posts to HTML before adding them to the site.
+The first, and probably the biggest annoyance – I write in Markdown.
+While it is possible to use Markdown with Squarespace, the service only supports a very basic implementation, which means adding simple things like footnotes requires both implementing awkward hacks, and converting your posts to HTML before adding them to the site.
 Both of which undermine one of the platforms major selling point – i.e., ease of use.
 Further awkwardness is encountered when working with images in your posts.